Adoption Initial Visits Guidance

 - Applicants need to be made aware that a Health and Safety Checklist will be completed;

 - Are there any pets?
 Advise that a Pet Questionnaire will be required in Stage Two.
+If the applicant(s) own a dog, they must make arrangements to have the dog assessed in Stage One.
+Adoption Advisors will oversee this.
+It may be undertaken by a dog trainer or a dog behaviourist and is required before moving into Stage Two.
 It is inadvisable for pets to sleep upstairs and if training is required for the pet, now would be a good time for such training to begin.

 - Family composition: